 When it comes to Fluval fish tanks, the popular models are the Fluval Spec V and Flex series.
 Both models are great aquariums but have subtle differences.
-If you want value for money, I recommend Fluval Flex over Spec V. For an additional $20, you get a bigger tank, which comes with all sorts of benefits, that the article will cover.
+If you want value for money, I recommend Fluval Flex over Spec V. For an additional $20, you get a bigger tank, which comes with all sorts of benefits that I will cover in this article.

-We will also other reasons why the Fluval Flex is the preferred model of mine.
+I will also tell you why the Fluval Flex is the preferred model of mine.

 In particular, this article will cover: